deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "Oh boy..."
 He cast helplessly around at all the paperwork and heaved a huge breath out.
 "Where do I start?
-Okay, so...
-So it turns out Grampa never really got along with the tribal elders at Red Lake."
+Okay, so...So it turns out Grampa never really got along with the tribal elders at Red Lake."